volkanakinpasa/chrome.extensions.docs/docs/pure/content.md

 # Content Script

-## How to send a message object to the background script
+## How to send a message object to the Background Script

-Send a message from content script to background script
+Send a message from Content Script to Background Script

 ```javascript
 chrome.runtime.sendMessage({